 Condition Number Condition Is the project compliant with this condition?
 Evidence / Comments 1.
 Prohibited activities No chemical, biological, radioactive or nuclear weapons may be taken onto or used within the boundaries of the CEA .
 Compliant Chemical, biological, radioactive or nuclear (CBRN) weapons are not approved for use on Defence training areas.
 The Range Standing Orders include instructions addressing prohibited activities and what can be taken onto or used within the boundaries of the training area.
 2. Stakeholder Engagement The approval holder must establish and maintain an environmental advisory committee (EAC) for the duration of the approval to facilitate input from relevant stakeholders into environmental management of the CEA .
 The EAC must be established within twelve (12) months of this approval and meet at least every twelve (12) months thereafter.
-Compliant Defence commenced forming the EAC in early 2014, with the inaugural EAC meeting held on 18 June 2015.
-The EAC has been maintained by Defence and meets each year.
-During the period that this report covers (2018), the EAC met on 14 May 2018 and 23 Oct 2018.
+Non-Compliant Defence commenced forming the EAC in early 2014, with the inaugural EAC meeting held on 18 June 2015.
 Membership of the EAC was finalised after Defence signed the Miscellaneous Lease for Defence Purposes (MLDP) with the South Australian Government on 20 June 2014.
 Members include stakeholder representatives from local councils, traditional owner groups, neighbours, State government agencies and the University of Adelaide.
+Defence invited committee members to attend an EAC meeting on two occasions, 28 May and 7 August 2019.
+On the first occasion 3 out of 8 stakeholders responded stating that they were unable to attend and the other 5 did not respond.
+Defence sent a second invitation for a rescheduled meeting to be held on 7 August 2019.
+On this occasion 4 out of 8 stakeholders replied stating that they were unable to attend, and the other 4 did not reply.